TehBrian/Iteminator/README.md

 * [Discord](https://thbn.me/discord)
 * [Donate](https://github.com/sponsors/TehBrian) <3

+---

 ## About
 Iteminator is a fresh take on in-game Minecraft item editing.
-It offers a simple command UX powered by tab-completion while still allowing you to modify all item data available.
+It offers a simple command UX powered by tab completion while still allowing you to modify all item data available.
 No cluttered, sludgy GUIs.
 Just the raw power of the game's item system in your hands.